Cristino55/NEU2026-BIOE7374-fMRIanalysis-python/README.md

 Files
 -------------
-first_level_tutorial.py \n
+first_level_tutorial.py \
-second_level_tutorial.py \n
+second_level_tutorial.py \
-nipype_tutorial_new.py \n
+nipype_tutorial_new.py \
-visualize_second_level.py \n
+visualize_second_level.py \

 Old Files
 -------------
 Unfortunately, I ran the first and second level analysis before the scripts were fixed and reuploaded resulting in a couple of issues during PS6.
 I troubledshooted by looking in the HPC cluster online and noticed the old scipts generated/copied old 2024 scripts into the scripts folder.
 I changed the necessary files (in the list above) to the new versions so I could finish PS6, however, I was still left with two files I believe are from the older 2024 section.
-Regardless, I will include them here in case. \n preproc_tutorial.py \n nipype_tutorial_old.py
+Regardless, I will include them here in case. \
+preproc_tutorial.py \
+nipype_tutorial_old.py